quantum-kite/kite/postprocessing.md

 # Postprocessing

-Kite calculates and store the Chebyshev moments of a given expansion in the .h5 file.
-In general, it is  possible to calculate a quantity at different conditions with the same moments of an expansion, without the need to perform time consuming iterations.
-Kite postprecessing tool is written in C++ and automatically identifies from the .h5 file what are the quantities that need to be calculated.
-By default, when defining the settings with the python script, the user already pre-defines the settings for the postprocessing tools.
-This is the case, for example, of the number of energy points and temperature in the calculation of the DC conductivity or the frequencies in the optical conductivity calculation.
+*KITE* calculates and stores the Chebyshev moments of a given expansion in the hdf file.
+In general, it is  possible to calculate a quantity at different conditions with the same moments of an expansion, without the need to perform time consuming iterations. *KITE* post-processing tool, based on the hdf file, automatically identifies which quantities should be calculated.
+By default, when defining the settings with the python script, the user already pre-defines parameters for the postprocessing tools.
+This is the case, for example, in the number of energy points and temperature in the calculation of the DC conductivity, or the frequencies in the optical conductivity calculation.

-Before trying to use it, one needs to compile KITEpos
+Before trying to use it, one needs to compile *KITEpos*

 ```bash
 cd /tools/postprocessing
 make
 ```

-Its usage is very simple:
+It's usage is very simple:

 ```bash
 ./tools/postprocessing/KITEpos archive.h5
 ```

-where archive.h5 is the the hdf files that stores the output of the calculation.
-If KITEpos does not find this output, it will produce an error.
+where archive.h5 is the hdf files that stores the output of the calculation.
+If *KITEpos* does not find this output, it will return an error.

-In the table below, we specify the name of the files that are created by KITEpos according to the calculated quantity and the format of the data file.
+In the table below, we specify the name of the files that are created by *KITEpos* according to the calculated quantity and the format of the data file.

 |                           Quantity                           |        File        | Column 1     |    Column 2    |    Column 3    |
 | :----------------------------------------------------------: | :----------------: | ------------ | :------------: | :------------: |